Best Lakes Near Salzburg

 This is one of the prettiest lakes (in my opinion) near Salzburg, with the wonderful mountainous backdrop.
 The little town of St Gilgen on the lake provides an idyllic escape, and plenty of small grassy strips along the lakefront are the perfect spot for a sunny afternoon picnic.

-There is also excellent hiking along and above Wolfgangsee - I have hiked both Falkenstein and Schafbergspitze and can wholeheartedly recommend both.
+There is also excellent hiking along and above Wolfgangsee - I have hiked Falkenstein.
+Schafbergspitze and Plombergstein and can wholeheartedly recommend all three.

-Get here from Salzburg: the 150 bus runs from Salzburg to St Gilgen in just under forty minutes - or you can do it as I did and bike the 28km there alongside incredible landscapes in about 1 hour 45 minutes!
+Get here from Salzburg: the 150 bus runs from Salzburg to St Gilgen in about 45 minutes.

 Check out my guide to hiking the Schafbergspitze!